-54 15 U.S.C.
+56 15 U.S.C.
 78s(b)(3)(A).

-requirement to provide five-days' written notice of the proposed rule change would be consistent with the protection of investors and the public interest because waiver of these periods will ensure fair competition among the exchanges as it allow the Exchange to begin trading options on the Bitcoin Funds without delay.
+19b457 thereunder.
+The Exchange believes that waiver of both the operative delay and the requirement to provide five-days' written notice of the proposed rule change would be consistent with the protection of investors and the public interest because waiver of these periods will ensure fair competition among the exchanges as it allow the Exchange to begin trading options on the Bitcoin Funds without delay.

-For the foregoing reasons, the rule filing qualifies for immediate effectiveness as a "non-controversial" rule change under Rule 19b-4(f)(6).56 At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
+For the foregoing reasons, the rule filing qualifies for immediate effectiveness as a "noncontroversial" rule change under Rule 19b-4(f)(6).58 At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.